 - Or, you may click on your name from the top right of the menu bar and then click on Guest User.

-How to Disable Safari Private Browsing for Family Members on Mac
+Disable Safari Private Browsing for Family Members on Mac

 Thanks to remote Screen Time management, you (the organizer) can also manage a Mac that one of the members of your family uses.
 For this, you must have Family Sharing set up beforehand.